Ateez

-As of January 2023, Ateez have released nine EPs, one studio album and one single album in the Korean language, as well as three EP and two studio albums in the Japanese language.
-Their records Treasure EP.Fin: All to Action, Treasure Epilogue: Action to Answer, Zero: Fever Part.1, Zero: Fever Part.2, Zero: Fever Epilogue and The World EP.1: Movement each topped the South Korean Gaon Album Chart, with Zero: Fever Part.
-1 becoming the group's first to be certified platinum in the country.
-Ateez have sold over four million physical albums worldwide.
-Often referred to as "Global Performance Idols" by Korean media and dubbed "4th Generation Leaders" by the Korean Ministry of Culture, Sports, and Tourism, the group has also served as official global ambassadors for Korean culture and tourism.
+As of January 2025, Ateez have released eleven EPs, four studio albums, twenty-four singles and one single album in the Korean language, as well as two single albums, three EPs and two studio albums in the Japanese language.
+Their albums Treasure EP.Fin: All to Action, Treasure Epilogue: Action to Answer, the Zero: Fever album tetralogy, Spin Off: From the Witness, The World album trilogy, Golden Hour: Part.1 and Golden Hour: Part.2 each topped the South Korean Circle Album Chart, with Zero: Fever Part.1 becoming the group's first to be certified platinum and The World EP.1: Movement becoming their first to be certified million in the country.
+The group achieved their first No.1 on the Billboard 200 with their second studio album The World EP.Fin: Will and has secured multiple No.1's on the Billboard Top Albums Sales Chart.
+They are also the first South Korean musical act to have three different releases chart in the top 10 of the UK Official Albums Chart within a single year.